Sobunge/to-do/README.md

 1. **Start the Spring Boot backend:**

-   -Run the TodoApplication class.
+   - Run the TodoApplication class.
-   -Access the application at http://localhost:8080.
+   - Access the application at http://localhost:8080.

 3. **Start the Angular frontend:**